dialex/PersonalTroller/README.md

 Even if the victim opens the **Task Manager** searching for your process, it appears listed as **Host Process For Driver Compatibility**.
 He/she will never guess that's a trolling process.

-:green_heart: The Troller is *environmentally friendly*, suspeding while idle and hibernating to the next day, keeping resource consumption to a minimum.
+:green_heart: The Troller is *environmentally friendly*, suspending while idle and hibernating to the next day, keeping resource consumption to a minimum.

 ## New features & License

 Personal Troller Copyright (C) 2015 [Diogo Nunes](http://www.diogonunes.com/) This program is licensed under the terms of the MIT License and it comes with ABSOLUTELY NO WARRANTY.
 For more details check LICENSE.

+**Be responsible - this program is for fun, not for harm.** Both creator and contributors of this program cannot be held responsible for the consequences of how others use it.

 If you liked this software, consider making a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DGR2KAV5RLGBW) :angel: or contributing with a [new trolling action](https://github.com/dialex/PersonalTroller/pulls) :smiling_imp:.